 It is a system of raised dots that people who are visually impaired can be read with the help of their fingers.
 Braille is not a language.
 Though it is a code by which many languages—such as English, Spanish, Arabic, Chinese, and dozens of others—may be written and read.
 It is designed with raised dots that are arranged in the cell to six dots in a 3*2 configuration.
-Each cell represents a letter, numeral or punctuation mark.
+Each cell represents a letter, numeral, or punctuation mark.

 It is tactile, lifted line drawings that allow people who are blind or vision impaired to feel maps and graphics with their fingertips.
 Swell paper is one method of making tactile images.
-Several factors affect its development
+Several factors affect their development

 British Sign Language:-

 It is for use mainly by people who are Deaf or have hearing impairments.
-British Sign Language (BSL) is a sign language which people use in the United Kingdom.
+British Sign Language (BSL) is a sign language that people use in the United Kingdom.
 BSL has its own grammar and principles, which are completely different from the grammatical structure of English.

 There are additional ways also for communicating with blind-deaf people:

-- Speech Lip reading
+- Speech Lip-reading

 - Key Word Signs